ZhixingHong/ZhixingHong/README.md

 - 👋 Hi, this is @ZhixingHong.
-- 🌱 I’m currently pursuing my undergraduate degree at University of Toronto, aiming for statistics specialist and economics minor.
+- 🌱 I’m currently pursuing my undergraduate degree at University of Toronto, studying in statistics specialist and economics minor.
+- ✨ Wishing for back to normal and looking forward to be able to travel again!

 <!---
 ZhixingHong/ZhixingHong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.